 3. Psychological Pricing

 You would think by now we would be savvy enough not to be tricked by seeing the number 9 at the end of a price.
-And yet, we continue to think something priced at $19.99 is a better deal than an item priced at $20.00.
-Known as “charm pricing”, ending sales tag prices with a 9 is only one way businesses use psychological pricing to their advantage.
+And yet, we continue to think something priced at $19.99 is a much better deal than an item priced at $20.00.
+Known as “charm pricing”, ending sales tag prices with a 99 is only one way businesses use psychological pricing to their advantage.

-Some stores may also try to trick you into spending more by dropping the dollar sign or even putting a per-customer limit on how many you can buy to make your sense of urgency increase.
+Some stores may also try to trick you into spending more by dropping the dollar sign completely or even putting a per-customer limit on how many you can buy to make your sense of urgency increase.
 It works.
 Who knew we could be so easily manipulated by a price sign or tag?

 4. Bundled Purchases